Offering Career Support

-- BMA Counselling Service - The BMA offers 24 hour counselling services.
+- BMA Counselling Service - The BMA offers 24-hour counselling services to its members.

-- Doctors Support Line - Provides peer support for doctors and medical students in the UK.
+- Doctors Support Network - Provides peer support for doctors and medical students in the UK.
 Staffed by volunteer doctors.

 - Home Office - Government site which provides information on eligibility to work in the UK.

-- Taster sessions for foundation - view information about applying for tasters during foundation.
-Taster Days are available in the F1 and F2 year and are great resource that can be used to access experience in specialties trainees may be considering as a future career.
-A total of 10 days is available over the two-year training programme, the foundation schools recommend taking 5 days during F1 and the remainder in F2.
+- Taster sessions for foundation doctors - Taster Days are available in the F1 and F2 year and are a great resource that can be used to access experience in specialties trainees may be considering as a future career.

 - The Gold Guide - Reference Guide for Postgraduate Specialty Training in the UK.

 - Ali, L and Graham, B, (1996) The Counselling Approach to Careers Guidance.
 London: Routledge

 - Kidd JM (2006) Understanding Career Counselling: theory, research and practice.
 London.
 Sage

 - Nathan, R and Hill L. (2008).
 Career Counselling.
 London: Sage